Senior Client Partner, North America Workforce Reward & Benefits Leader

 But hiring has picked up—and then some.
-In a surprise, the nation’s employers added 254,000 more employees in September than in August, according to the latest US government data.
+In a surprising development, the nation’s employers added 254,000 more employees in September than in August, according to the latest US government data.
 The unemployment rate fell to 4.1% from 4.2% in August.
-There are more than 159 million non-farm jobs in the US, an all-time high and a 1.5% increase over last year.
+There are now more than 159 million non-farm jobs in the US, an all-time high and a 1.5% increase over last year.

 At this point, experts say, desperate organizations will hire anyone with specific skills, regardless of other priorities.
 “Technology roles, specifically cybersecurity- and AI-related roles, are in high demand,” says Ron Seifert, a Korn Ferry senior client partner and leader in its North America Workforce Reward and Benefits business.